Universal Tuner 2.3 NEW

 Tuner Range Warning

-When this sign starts to blink, it means that the measured note is outside the range of the tuner.
-Click on the sign and open the Tuner Range window (Cmd-2) and adjust the range to your needs.
-(See Fig. 4)
+When this sign starts blinking, it indicates that the measured note is outside the tuner's range.
+Click on the sign to open the Tuner Range window (Cmd-2) and adjust the range according to your needs.
+(See Figure 4)

 Figure 2-1: Tuner window